LGBTQ+ Running Celebration

 Thursday, Day 1

-Runners are welcome to arrive anytime after 5pm.
+Runners are welcome to shuttle with Aspire from Bellingham or arrive at the time anytime after 5pm.
 We’ll have cold drinks and plates of fresh appetizers served alongside libations to set the tone for the weekend.
 Dinner will be at 6pm followed by a trip overview and stoke building for the running that lies ahead.

 Friday, Day 2